saloni111/saloni111.github.io/_pages/about.md

 </style>

 <p>
 I’m a Backend & Cloud Engineer with a focus on building scalable, reliable systems that solve real-world problems.
-I’ve designed automation frameworks used across investment banks, trained AI models to help doctors detect eye diseases faster, and developed backend tools that support high-performance, real-time applications.
+I’ve built end-to-end automation frameworks for order management systems used in global investment banking workflows, trained AI models to help doctors detect eye diseases faster, and developed backend tools that support high-performance, real-time applications.
 </p>

 <p>